EugeneGene/airbnb_data_analysis/README.md

 ## Overview

-This repo contains two containers: a PostgreSQL database and a developer environment
+This repo contains two containers: a PostgreSQL database and a developer environment.

+For Project 1, the work to be reviewed will reside in the `notebooks/` directory.

 ## Contents